The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 Soft water is water with low mineral content, such as calcium and magnesium.

-Japanese tea has developed over a long history in this soft water environment.
+Japanese tea has developed over a long history within this soft water environment.

-Therefore, soft water is said to bring out the original aroma and sweetness of tea.
+Therefore, soft water is said to be good at bringing out the original aroma and sweetness of tea.

 Why Hojicha Pairs Well with Soft Water